How to Check If an Online Profile Is Real (Before You Get Scammed)

 What a Clean Result Looks Like

 A genuine person's results typically show consistent profiles: same face, same or similar name, across social media platforms like Instagram, LinkedIn, and Facebook.
 Their online presence tells a consistent story.
-That doesn't guarantee they're a good person, but it does mean they are who they claim to be.

 Beyond the Photo Check